-Thelma Jones Elementary (TJE)was named a Texas Honor Roll school for the 2017-2018 school year.
+For the second year in a row, Thelma Jones Elementary (TJE) was named a Texas Honor Roll school.
 This distinction was presented by the Educational Results Partnership (ERP) and the Institute for Productivity in Education (IPE).
 Because of our high campus performance, we were featured on websites across the state allowing educators & policy makers the ability to view and replicate our success.

 The Texas Honor Roll recognized public elementary, middle, and high schools that demonstrated consistently high levels of student academic achievement, improvement in achievement over time, and a reduction in achievement gaps.
 Out of the 729 higher performing schools recognized across the state, Thelma Jones was selected for academic achievement and for closing achievement gaps.

 National research identified a common set of success factors in higher performing schools which TJE exhibits.
 Those successes include clear specific learning objectives, evidence-based instructional practices, investing in human capital, and maintaining data & assessment systems that monitor school & student performance.